Fractional Horsepower Motor Manufacturers

 Here at Electric Motor Solutions, we are committed to engineering and manufacturing quality fractional horsepower motors and equipment.
 Whether you need miniature motors, variable speed motors, or permanent magnet motors, we have exactly what you need.
 Our electric motors are designed to save you time and money while providing innovative features and high performance.
 Check out our website or give us a call for more information!

-From commercial to industrial applications, WEG Electric has the best fractional horsepower motors for you!
-We offer single and three phase electric motors along with standard and premium efficiency solutions.
+From commercial to industrial applications, Dumore Corporation has the best fractional horsepower motors for you!
+We offer DC motors, electromechanical motor assemblies, and more.
 As a global leader in the electric motor industry, we have unrivaled expertise in the field.
 We are confident that we can find and create the perfect motor for your applications, regardless of the complexity.
 Call us or visit our website to see how we can serve you!

-Carter Motor Company has been designing, engineering, and manufacturing custom motor solutions since 1932, so you can count on our experience and expertise to get the job done right every time.
-Whether you are looking for small motors, FHP motors, universal motors, or any other electric motor, we can create a custom solution for your applications.
+Kurz Electric Solutions has been supplying and distributing electric motor solutions since 1918, so you can count on our experience and expertise to get the job done right ever time.
+Whether you are looking for small motors, FHP motors, universal motors, or any other electric motor, we can find the perfect solution for your applications.
 Give us a call to discuss your applications and electric motor requirements!